EhmeeUd/SCA-Cloud-School-Application/README.md

-# Test Process for SCA Application
+# Test Process for SCA Application Docker Project!

 Navigate to the project folder in your terminal